Rocky Top / Thunderhead Mountain

 To reach Rocky Top and Thunderhead Mountain, hikers should continue walking eastbound along the Appalachian Trail.

-Thunderhead Mountain consists of three summits, all of which are visible from the eastern end of Spence Field (the photo on the left shows the view you'll have of Thunderhead Mountain from Spence Field - the knob towards the far left is the highest point on the mountain).
-The first summit is known as Rocky Top.
-And yes, this is the same Rocky Top that inspired Felice and Boudleaux Bryant to write the famous lyrics that are now the fight song for the University of Tennessee, as well as one of the official state songs for the state of Tennessee.
+Thunderhead Mountain actually consists of three summits, all of which are visible from the eastern end of Spence Field (the photo on the left shows the view you'll have of Thunderhead Mountain from Spence Field - the knob towards the far left is the highest point on the mountain).
+The first summit (or subpeak) is known as Rocky Top.
+According to an article published in the Saturday Evening Post, this is the same Rocky Top that inspired Felice and Boudleaux Bryant to write the famous lyrics that are now the fight song for the University of Tennessee, as well as one of the official state songs for the state of Tennessee.

 Rocky Top is roughly 1.2 miles from the Bote Mountain / Appalachian Trail junction, and requires a fairly steep climb of more than 550 feet to reach the small bald area on the western flank of the mountain (the photo on the right shows the view you'll have of Rocky Top right before you make your final ascent).
 The effort is well worth it though.
 The views are outstanding; maybe even some of the best in Great Smoky Mountains National Park (see photos below).

 The day before one of our hikes a few years ago, a major front passed through the Smokies and blew most of the haze out of the area.
-From "good ole Rocky Top" we could see Fontana Lake, Cades Cove, Townsend and Maryville, and possibly all the way up to Knoxville.
+From the summit of Rocky Top we could see Fontana Lake, Cades Cove, Townsend and Maryville, and possibly all the way up to Knoxville.

 Many hikers will choose to end their hike at Rocky Top, which in my opinion offers the best views among the three summits.
 However, if you wish proceed towards the highest point you should continue hiking eastbound on the Appalachian Trail.
 Along the way you'll find a couple of spots that provide some outstanding views of Cades Cove.